 Options a - c would set MSST, a threshold for the stock that should the biomass fall below, the stock would be declared overfished, triggering the need for a rebuilding plan.
 Social effects would be indirect and only result in the event the threshold for determining the stock as overfished is triggered.
-There is a tradeoff in indirect effects in setting MSST, such that Options a would be most likely to be triggered in the short-term, the stock would be declared overfished, and a rebuilding plan would be needed, which would likely include more restrictive harvest regulations.
-At the same time, should the stock status become overfished under Options a, the stock could be rebuilt more quickly than if the stock biomass is allowed to fall lower, such as under Options b and c.
-Options c would be the least likely to be trigger an overfished declaration, but should this occur, the stock's biomass would be lower and the rebuilding plan would be expected to take longer than under Options a, and potentially require more restrictive harvest regulations to rebuild the stock than Options a.
-The effects of Options b would be intermediary between Options a and c.
+There is a tradeoff in indirect effects in setting MSST, such that Option a would be most likely to be triggered in the short-term, the stock would be declared overfished, and a rebuilding plan would be needed, which would likely include more restrictive harvest regulations.
+At the same time, should the stock status become overfished under Option a, the stock could be rebuilt more quickly than if the stock biomass is allowed to fall lower, such as under Preferred Option b or Option c.
+Option c would be the least likely to be trigger an overfished declaration, but should this occur, the stock's biomass would be lower and the rebuilding plan would be expected to take longer than under Option a.
+The effects of Preferred Option b would be intermediary between Options a and c.